adamski10/card_game_PDA/testing_task_1.md

 def self.cards_total(cards)
   total                                  # initial value not set for card in cards
-    total += card.value                  # unknown method .value
+    total += card.value
-    return "You have a total of" + total # return in the wrong place, it will only return the value of first iteration end                                    # syntax error, not possible to add string and int, interpolation could be used instead and space added after ..of " end
+    return "You have a total of" + total # return in the wrong place, it will only return the value of first iteration end                                    # syntax error, not possible to add string and int, interpolation should be used instead and space added after ..of end
 ```